Some changes have been made to the previously stated race information. Please read carefully.

 Much of your entry fee funds Nepali runners to come and compete (travelling as many as two days to reach Pokhara) and prize money.
 This is a race-only event, and you manage your travel and accommodation prior to and after the race according to your own preferences.

-Cash prizes will be given for the 100km top finishers.
+Cash prizes will be given for the 50km and 100km top 3 finishers male and female.

 Aims and objectives